ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

         }
     }
     ```
-2. The observability is disabled by default and it can be enabled either by adding '--observe' flag and updating the configuration.
+2. The observability is disabled by default and it can be enabled either by adding '--observe' flag or updating the configuration.
 This option enables metrics monitoring and distributed tracing.
 You will have to follow step-3 and step-4, if you want to have log analysis as well.
    '--observe' Flag :
    Observability for Ballerina service can be enabled with a flag '--observe' as shown below.
 This enables observability for Ballerina service with default settings, and collect the distributed tracing information with [Jaeger](https://www.jaegertracing.io/) and metrics information with [Prometheus](https://prometheus.io/).